grafana/k6-docs/src/data/markdown/docs/40 xk6-disruptor/01 Get started/02 Requirements.md

 - A bundled k6 extension that includes the disruptor.
 Refer to the [Installation](/javascript-api/xk6-disruptor/get-started/installation) section  for instructions on how to get this custom build.

-- Access to the Kubernetes cluster that the system under test runs on.
- To access, you must have the credentials to access the cluster in a [kubeconfig](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/) file.
+- Credentials to access the cluster in a [kubeconfig](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/) file.
  Ensure that this file is pointed to by the `KUBECONFIG` environment variable or that it is located at the default location, `$HOME/.kube/config`.

   <Blockquote mod="note">